Lavin Laboratory

 In a separate but related project, we are investigating the role of immediate early genes (IEG), specifically NPAS4, in the excitatory and inhibitory changes elicited by methamphetamine abuse in the prefrontal cortex of rats.

-Another of the lab interest center in the role of perineruonal nets.
-Perineuronal nets (PNN) are composed of extracellular matrix glycoproteins, and have emerged as important regulators of synaptic plasticity in the developing and mature brain.
+Another of the lab interest center in the role of perineuronal nets.
+Perineuronal nets (PNN) are composed of extracellular matrix glycoproteins and have emerged as important regulators of synaptic plasticity in the developing and mature brain.
 PNN formation around parvalbumin-positive fast spiking interneurons (PV+FSI) tends to increase PV+FSI activity, which enhances GABAergic inhibition in neuronal networks and suggests the potential involvement of PNN in hypofrontality.
 We are investigating how methamphetamine abuse affects the PNNs, resulting in change sin inhibitory activity in the prefrontal cortex